mariow/podcast-m4a-to-mp3/README.md

 ## DISCLAIMER

 It's not beautful.
 The name is horrible.
 The code ... well.
 It doesn't have enough checks against destroying things.
-But it servers my purpose.
+But it serves my purpose.
 Use with care.
 I'm happy to accept pull requests for improvements though, it should be easy enough to improve this.